arachnidlabs/arachnidlabs.github.com/source/reload-pro/usb-interface.markdown

 ---
 The Re:load Pro features a USB interface with serial port emulation (CDC), which supports a straightforward text-based protocol for controlling and monitoring the Re:load Pro and the attached test device.
+The Re:load Pro's serial interface operates at 115200 baud 8/n/1.

 Both commands and responses are line-based.
 Responses from the Re:load Pro are terminated with "\r\n", and commands to the Re:load Pro need only be terminated